Screaper91/hc-tcg/hc-parity.md

 **CREO/~~HC10~~:** *On opponent's next turn, any attack from King Joel or Grand Architect does no damage.
 Does not include status or effect cards.

+### Hot Guy (rare)
+secondary: "Hawkeye" - 2x Explorer - 80*

+**Online:** *When used with a Bow or Crossbow effect card, that effect card's damage doubles.

+**CREO/HC10:** *When used with the bow effect card, the bow card does double damage to the chosen AFK opposing Hermit.

 ### Frenchralis (rare)
 secondary: "Oh là là!" - 2x Prankster - 80*